 In Spring 2020, I was the UNC-CH Math Department’s COMAP MCM/ICM advisor.
 As part of my department’s contest involvement, I am helping to organize and lead a number of programming workshops and paper discussions for undergraduates.
 More information about our offerings that spring can be found at our SIAM student chapter’s website.
 I am organizing a second round of workshops for both SIMIODE's SCUDEM and COMAP's MCM/ICM competitions between Fall 2020 and Spring 2021.

-In Summer/Fall 2020 I co-organized a series of workshops on math modeling for high school students.
+In Summer/Fall 2020 I co-organized a series of workshops on math modeling for high school students at UNC-CH.
 Resources from these workshops can be found here.

 I served as a judge for SIMIODE's SCUDEM V 2020.

 I am a triage judge for SIAM's M3 challenge, COMAP's MCM/ICM, and COMAP's HiMCM.

 SIAM Education Committee:

 I am the student representative on the SIAM Education Committee, from January 1st, 2019 until December 31st, 2021; as a postdoc I will be a regular committee member from January 1st, 2022 until December 31st, 2024.
 As part of my role in this committee, I organized the SIAM booth at the USA Science and Engineering festival in Washington D.C., online due to COVID19, as well as SIAM's presence at the 2021 National Math Festival.

-I have been involved with the Chapel Hill Math Circle for the past 3 years.
+I was involved with the Chapel Hill Math Circle from Fall 2016 to Spring 2021.
 I have written many of the advanced (high school) worksheets, which can be found on the CHMC website.

 In Summer 2020, I worked with the Orlando Math Circle to prepare a week long workshop introducing mathematical modeling to high school students, and led weekly meetings for a few weeks afterwards to prepare students for the COMAP high school math modeling competition.

-In Spring 2019 I led a learning community on Mathematical Pedagogy.
+In Spring 2019 I led a learning community on Mathematical Pedagogy at UNC-CH.
 See the LC website for more information.

 Girls Talk Math:

-Girls Talk Math is a summer program for students of underrepresented genders, in which they discover advanced mathematics, write a blog post about what they learn, and record a podcast about a female mathematician whose work relates to what the group learned about.
+Girls Talk Math is a summer program for students of underrepresented genders at UNC-CH, in which they discover advanced mathematics, write a blog post about what they learn, and record a podcast about a female mathematician whose work relates to what the group learned about.
 More information can be found on the Girls Talk Math website.

 I co-authored two of the worksheets for Girls Talk Math: one on knots, and one on the classification of compact surfaces.

-In Fall 2016 I started the “Mathematical Gems” seminar series, an opportunity for undergraduates to research, prepare, and present talks on interesting facts, theorems, tidbits, etc. Read more at the seminar website.
+From Spring 2017 to Spring 2021 I ran the “Mathematical Gems” seminar series at UNC-CH, an opportunity for undergraduates to research, prepare, and present talks on interesting facts, theorems, tidbits, etc. Read more at the seminar website.